How to sue someone in small claims court UK guide

 Receive the Judgment

 The court issues its decision.
 If in your favour, you receive a County Court Judgment specifying the amount owed and payment deadline.
-The CCJ is recorded on the defendant's credit file if they don't pay within 30 days.

 08